* Public Education Request

 - Lectures/training for businesses

-When planning your tour or public education session please keep the following tips in mind:
+When planning your public education session please keep the following in mind:

 - Public education sessions are approximately one hour, tours are approximately 30 minutes.

 - All participants must be at least five years of age.

 - Each group is limited to twenty-five people and we require at least one adult per five children.
 Adult supervision must be maintained throughout the visit.

 Small group station tours: For groups of four people or less, just stop by Fire Station No. 1.
 If the crew is available they will be happy to show you the Station.